 In addition, in order to finance transaction costs in connection with an intended initial business combination, the Sponsor or an affiliate of the Sponsor or certain of Larkspur's officers and directors may, but are not obligated to, loan Larkspur funds as may be required (the "Working Capital Loans").
 Such Working Capital Loans would be evidenced by the Promissory Notes.
 The notes may be repaid upon completion of a business combination, without interest.
 Such Units would be identical to the Private Placement Units.
-In the event that a business combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
-As of September 30, 2022, there were no amounts outstanding under the Working Capital Loans.
+In the event that a business combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans.
 Larkspur does not expect to seek loans from parties other than the Sponsor, its affiliates or its management team as it does not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in the Trust Account.